 This replica, made of ceramic, is particularly easy for beginners, as it has only six holes.
-This ocarina also has the classic transverse shape.
+This ocarina also has a classic transverse shape.

 The next ocarina on our list, the Cheffort Legend of Zelda 12-hole Ocarina, is also a Legend of Zelda replica instrument.
 However, like the ocarina above, it is built with quality in mind and offers a lot for the price you’ll pay.
 It’s one of the best ocarinas for beginners on the market today.

-This model is ideal for game enthusiasts who want a replica, and who are in the beginner/intermediate stage or simply want the instrument as a collectible decoration.
-This 12 hole ocarina also comes with a great pouch and also comes in at a very reasonable price.
+This model is ideal for game enthusiasts who want a replica, and who are in the beginner/intermediate stage or simply want the instrument as a collectible.
+This 12-hole ocarina also comes with a great pouch and also comes at a very reasonable price.